Tsingy de Bemaraha National Park

 The Tsingy de Bemaraha National Park is a national park located in northwest Madagascar.
 It is mainly within the boundaries of Antsalova District, with a small part in the northeast falling within Morafenobe District.
 The national park centers on two geological formations: the Great Tsingy and the Little Tsingy.
 Together with the adjacent Tsingy de Bemaraha Strict Nature Reserve, the National Park is a UNESCO World Heritage Site.

 It is crossed by the Manambolo River.

-Background
+Geology

 The Tsingys are karstic plateaus in which groundwater has undercut the elevated uplands, and has gouged caverns and fissures into the limestone.
 In several regions on western Madagascar, centering on the park and adjacent Nature Reserve, the superposition of vertical and horizontal erosion patterns has created dramatic "forests" of limestone needles.